hrishin/multicast-proxy/README.md

 2. **BPF verifier errors**: Check kernel version compatibility
 3. **Permission denied**: Run with sudo/root privileges
 4. **Interface not found**: Verify interface names exist
+5. **BPF verifier log not available**: The verifier log at `/sys/kernel/debug/bpf/verifier_log` is created dynamically when BPF programs are loaded.
+This is normal if you haven't loaded any BPF programs yet.

 ### Debug Commands